 - Women’s Lunch Bunch, led by bereavement team members.
 Ladies meet on the third Friday of every month at a restaurant in Altamonte Springs.
 Come ready to share, listen and pay for your meal.

 Free grief education workshops are available throughout the year.
-Check our schedule and choose a topic you're interested in.
-Topics include stress relief, grieving as a family and helping children cope with grief.
+Check our schedule, call Call407-379-0497.
+Topics include the stress of grief, tips for coping during the holiday's and what helps when grief hurts.
 We welcome anyone who has lost a loved one.

 - Memorial Services

 Twice a year (usually spring and fall) we hold a non-denominational memorial service to honor loved ones who have passed on.
 Family members and others are invited to join us in a central location.
 Community members interested in coming to a memorial service should contact our Bereavement Department at Call407-379-0490.

 Individual Grief Support Sessions - Ages: 5 to 18